biodash/biodash.github.io/content/codeclub/S03E06_datastructures/index.md

 Look at its structure using [`str()`](https://rdrr.io/r/utils/str.html).

 Extract the first and last elements of this vector, indexing by position.

-Then, create a second vector called "named_lengths", with the same word-lengths, but now also using a corresponding names attribute: "yellow", "red" and "green".

-Look at its structure using [`str()`](https://rdrr.io/r/utils/str.html).

-Again, extract the first and last elements, but now using a character vector as the index.

 <details>
 <summary>